How do you clean your eyeglasses?

 Phyllis

-Postby george » Mon Jan 04, 2010 5:21 am
+Postby george » Mon Jan 04, 2010 4:21 am

 This is a good question, as you'd think the answer should be obvious and agreed upon by everyone, but you'd be surprised how many different opinions you find on the web.
-I went to the lens manufacturor sites to try to get the best answers.
+I went to the lens manufacturer sites to try to get the best answers.
 While I looked at sites that have high quality anti-glare coatings on their lenses, I think the main recommendations should work on lower quality anti-reflective lenses as well.

 To summarize what I found:

-According to the Crizal FAQ, you should first rinse your lenses under warm running water to remove any particles that might scratch the lens when you do wipe the lens.
+According to the Crizal FAQ (link fixed 12/15/18), you should first rinse your lenses under warm running water to remove any particles that might scratch the lens when you do wipe the lens.
 They suggest using a mild liquid detergent such as Dawn or Joy dishwashing detergent.
 They say using these detergents will remove the facial oils which could smear the lens if not removed.
 Then rinse the lens with water and dry it with a soft cotton cloth.
 They mention polishing the lens with the Crizal cleaning cloth that they provide to people who purchase the lenses with Crizal anti-reflective treatments, and also using this cloth throughout the day when you can't fully wash the lenses.

 On the Crizal site, they also mention that you can use alcohol to clean your lenses on an occasional basis, but you shouldn't use alcohol on a daily basis.
 They also say that you can use any commercially prepared anti-reflective lens cleaning solution on your Crizal lenses.